Tiny Town 1: Easy-to-move cottages for vacant sites. 30 ultra-low-cost units, 1 common building on a 100 x120 foot lot.

 Tiny but liveable

 Tiny houses are small, but address all of the shortcomings of tents.
 For a single person we recommend 100 ft.² units having a sleeping loft, living area and kitchenette, with shared showers and toilets in a common house.
 University students live in similar small units with shared showers and bathrooms; so do people who vacation in provincial parks.
+Most families in the world live in housing that is under 200 ft.² – about the size of a single car garage.

 Self-managed = better managed

 Andrew Heben, who has created tiny house villages in Oregon, says they should be self-managed rather than run by a non-profit.
 Residents should set village rules, and allocate routine chores such as cleaning.
 Villages should also have an operating agreement with the city.
+For more on this, see the note below.
 A non-profit can play a mediating role, ensuring that a village lives up to its agreement, at the same time advocating for residents at city hall.
 Non-profits can also find volunteers willing to help with the operation of the village, preparing food, and checking to see everyone is okay.
+Andrew Heben is the author of Tent City Urbanism, From Self-Organized Camps to Tiny House Villages.

 A huge improvement for 40-50% of the homeless